Klingebeil/homepage/_posts/2022-01-13-hype-as-a-scale.md

 I hope this categorization is helpful for you to understand which form of hype you‘re confronted with.

 If you have thoughts, critiques, or notes — don‘t hesitate to shoot me [an e-mail](mailto:johannes.klingebiel@gmail.com)!

+As noted above this piece is part of a larger zine project [you can follow along here](https://hypemachine.substack.com/p/coming-soon?showWelcome=true).